-Students investigate the contribution of energy systems to performance in physical activity.
-They investigate the characteristics of each system and the interplay of the systems during physical activity.
-Students explore the causes of fatigue and consider different strategies used to delay and manage fatigue and to promote recovery.
+Students consider the cardiovascular, respiratory and muscular systems and the roles of each in supplying oxygen and energy to the working muscles.
+They investigate the characteristics and interplay of the 3 energy systems for performance during physical activity, sport and exercise.
+Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.

-Unit 4: Enhancing Performance
+Unit 4: Training to Improve Performance